 (If you only want to visit the cathedral from the inside, you don’t have to buy tickets!
 But keep in mind that there is often a long queue to enter the cathedral.)

-After the Baptistery we went to the bell tower (Campanile).
+First we visited the Baptistery.
+There is usually no long queue here and you don’t need a reservation to enter After the Baptistery we went to the bell tower (Campanile).
 Again, no reservation is required for the entrance to this tower, just scan your entrance ticket and you can continue.
 The tower is almost 85 meters high and you can reach the top by going up with very narrow stairs (not exactly an ideal situation for people with claustrophobia).
+The leg muscles are well tested again by the 414 stairs that lead to the top.
+But once up there, there is a 360 degree view of all of Florence and Brunelleschi’s dome.

 After enjoying the view for a few minutes at the top, we started the way back down.
 Again via the narrow stairs and 414 steps.

+Save the best for last!
 Finally it was time to visit Brunelleschi’s dome.
 To climb this dome, a reservation must be made in advance.
 TIP: set this reservation at about half an hour before sunset.
 This way you can enjoy an enchanting sunset on top of the dome.
 The viewing platform on top is located at a height of 91 meters, again offering a spectacular 360 degree view of the city.
 Unfortunately, there is also no lift here that gets you to the top, so 463 steps have to be walked up.
 Just continue all those stairs and narrow corridors because the view is more than worth it.

 After walking up and down a lot of stairs it was time to end the day.
 This of course completely in Italian style with a delicious pasta.